 Rush's installation model now supports the PNPM package manager, which eliminates NPM doppelgangers.
 You'll never again find 5 copies of the same version of the same library in your node_modules folder!

-Too many broken builds that "worked fine on my machine!" or support tickets that turned out to be a developer laptop with an odd configuration?
-For repository maintainers, Rush helps to ensure that installs and builds are completely deterministic.
+When you maintain a large repo, you don't want developers opening support tickets that can't be reproduced on any other computer.
+Rush helps to ensure that installs and builds are completely deterministic.
 Even the Rush engine version is automatically installed according to your Git branch.
-If you define custom commands or options, they are strictly validated and displayed as part of Rush's command-line help.
+If you define custom commands or options, they are strictly validated and documented as part of Rush's command-line help.

-Tired of cobbling together your developer experience from partial solutions that never seem to integrate properly?
+Tired of cobbling together your developer experience from multiple tools that never seem to integrate properly?
 Rush is a unified orchestrator that can install, link, build, generate change logs, publish, and bump versions.